katmore/webhook/docs/phpdoc.md

-    $forks : integer
+    $forks :

 __

 #### Type

-integer -- number of forks this repo has
+-- number of forks this repo has

 # __